 On 5 September 1864, Captain Daniel Oyster and Private David Sloan were wounded at Berryville, Virginia.

 On 19 October 1864, Early’s Confederate forces launched a surprise attack that briefly stunned the Union Army.
 As Sheridan rallied his troops, intense fighting raged for hours over a broad swath of farmland.
-According to the Pennsylvania National Guard Military Museum’s website, Gobin:
+According to the Pennsylvania National Guard Military Museum’s website, Gobin “particularly distinguished himself at Cedar Creek, where his command was right of Sheridan’s line.”

 Weakened by hunger wrought by the Union’s earlier destruction of crops, Early’s army gradually peeled off, one by one, to forage for food while Sheridan’s forces fought on, and won the day.

 But it was another extremely costly engagement for the Keystone State.
-The 47th Pennsylvania suffered 176 casualties during the Cedar Creek encounter alone, including Sergeant William Pyers – the very same gallant Sunbury Guardsman wounded while protecting the colors at Pleasant Hill just six months earlier.
+The 47th Pennsylvania suffered 176 casualties during the Cedar Creek encounter alone, including Sergeant William Pyers—the very same gallant Sunbury Guardsman wounded while protecting the colors at Pleasant Hill just six months earlier.
 C Company Captain Daniel Oyster was also wounded in action at Cedar Creek.
 Others were taken as prisoners of war (POWs), and held at Confederate prison camps.
 Some were released; several died in captivity.
 One, Sergeant William Fry, was spirited away to the notorious Confederate camp at Andersonville.
-He managed to survive only to die shortly after arriving home in Sunbury, his untimely end a direct result of the inhumane treatment he received as a POW.
+He managed to survive only to die shortly after arriving home in Sunbury.
+His untimely end was a direct result of the inhumane treatment he received as a POW.
+Still others, who had been sent to the Confederate Army’s lesser known, but equally terrible Salisbury, North Carolina prison camp, died there from disease or starvation.

-On 3 January 1865, Lieutenant Colonel John Peter Shindel Gobin was recognized once again, this time promoted to the rank of Colonel.
-He and his 47th Pennsylvania Volunteers were then assigned to the Provisional Division of the 2nd Brigade of the Army of the Shenandoah in February.
+On 3 January 1865, Lieutenant-Colonel John Peter Shindel Gobin was recognized again for his leadership abilities.
+Promoted to the rank of Colonel, he and his 47th Pennsylvania Volunteers were then assigned to the Provisional Division of the 2nd Brigade of the Army of the Shenandoah in February.

 Brevetted 13 March 1865 as a Brigadier-General for his meritorious service, Gobin was then placed “in command of the Second Brigade, First Division, of the Nineteenth Army Corps, co-operating with Grant, heading for Lynchburg, where he received news of Lee’s surrender,” according to Hammersly.
 “On the day of the assassination of President Lincoln they were ordered to Washington, and a picket, or rather skirmish-line was thrown around the entire city.”